Let’s face it, filming a wedding can be really stressful.

 Which is your best Sony Lens for Wedding Videography?

-Is there a lens that I didn’t mention in this article that you love to use for wedding videography?
+Is there a lens I didn’t mention in this article that you love using for wedding videography?

 Would you please leave your thoughts and comments below?